autokey/autokey/Contributed-Scripts-1.md

 	os.system(command)
 ```

-## <a id="takeScreenhot" /> Make a screenshot and move it to the downloads folder in case that a name is given, otherwise move it to the clipboard
+## Make screenshot and move it to Downloads folder if name is given or move it to clipboard
 Author: [kolibril13](https://github.com/kolibril13)
 script:
 ```py